waterwheel31/linux-server/README.md

 <h1> Linux Server Practice </h1>

 This is a practice to launch a web app on a Linux server on a Cloud.
+(the final project for Udacity Full Stack Web Developer Nanodegree)